maxnowack/signaldb/README.md

 ### Reactivity

 SignalDB uses the primitives of signals to provide reactivity.
-We want to keep dependencies small and don't lock-in to a specific framework.
+We want to keep dependencies small and don't lock into a specific framework.
 SignalDB works with the signal library of your choice.
-We've written adapters for all popular ones.
-If you thinnk there is a adapter missing, you can file an issue or provide a Pull Request and add it by yourself.
+We've written adapters for all the popular ones.
+If you think an adapter is missing, you can file an issue or submit a pull request and add it yourself.

 ### Collections & Queries

-SignalDB holds all data in memory to provide blazing fast query performance.
+SignalDB keeps all data in memory to provide blazing fast query performance.
 This also allows it to have a synchronous api.
-Thanks to that, you don't have to care about asynchronous operations while working with your data.
+This means you don't have to worry about asynchronous operations when working with your data.

 ### Data Persistance

-SignalDB provides an interface were data can be persisted.
+SignalDB provides an interface where data can be persisted.
 It works by loading and saving the documents inside to an external system.
-Reads and writes are triggered by events from both directions.
+Reads and writes are triggered by events in both directions.
-The most simple and default persistance interface is `localStorage`, were data will be loaded and saved from `window.localStorage`.
-However, since all data lays in memory, data persistance is totally optional and only needed if you want to keep your data across page loads.
+The simplest and default persistence interface is `localStorage`, where data is loaded and saved from `window.localStorage`.
+However, since all data is in memory, data persistence is completely optional and is only needed if you want to keep your data across page loads.

 ### Replication

 It's planned to implement a data replication engine based on the paradigms used by then [replication protocol of RxDB](https://rxdb.info/replication.html) ([more info](https://github.com/pubkey/rxdb/issues/3883)).
-In the first version we offer data replication by just implementing a persistance interface for RxDB and the replication will be handled inside RxDB.
+In the first version, we provide data replication by implementing only a persistence interface for RxDB, and the replication is handled inside RxDB.

 ## License
 Licensed under MIT license.
 Copyright (c) 2023 Max Nowack